LoshkinOleg/LoshkinOleg.github.io/_drafts/Multithreading-in-Cplusplus-Approximating-Pi.md

 Concurrency and parallelism can sound like synonyms but they are not.
 Rob Pike, the creator of the [Go programming language](https://en.wikipedia.org/wiki/Go_(programming_language)) described the concepts very elegantly in [one of his talks](https://go.dev/talks/2012/waza.slide#8):
 <p><em>
-  "Concurrency is about dealing with lots of things at once.
-Parallelism is about doing lots of things once."<br>
+  "Concurrency is about <strong>dealing</strong> with lots of things at once.
+Parallelism is about doing lots of things, <strong>once</strong>."<br>
   </em></p>

 To give a more concrete and relatable example, concurrency is like cooking a stew: you might start by cutting some beef and while it's sizzling in a pan pour some water in a pot and set it to boil.
-While that's going on, you'd chop up some vegetables and at some point throw all of that good stuff in the boiling water and maybe add some flour.
+While that's going on, you'd chop up some vegetables and at some point throw all of that good stuff in the boiling water and maybe add some flour to thicken up the stew before adding in the beef.
 You might then after a while put the pot in the oven for a few hours and in the meantime you'd make some potatoes and some homemade sauce.
 This is concurrency: doing lots of things at once.

 Parallelism is much simpler, it's like chopping up some scallions: you'd take a whole bunch of them and chop them all up at once, each motion of the knife cutting the whole bunch at once.

+Multi-tasking is somewhat similar to concurrency in that, as it's name indicates, it involves doing multiple things at once but unlike concurrency, it does not involve sharing any resources with the other things being done at the same time: in our analogy, it's like listening to music while cooking, whether or not the pot of water is boiling or not has no impact on the music.
+If you didn't water in the pot however, it doesn't make sense to add in our vegetables, so there's a dependancy there.
+I highly recommend [Jason Gregory's "Game Engine Architecture"](https://www.gameenginebook.com/) book which has a large chapter dedicated to concurrency, multithreading and parallelism.

 -----